This page was reviewed under our medical and editorial policy by

 In EBRT, a beam of radiation, a high-energy X-ray, is focused on the spot where the cancer was removed.
 If a lumpectomy was performed, a patient may receive EBRT to the entire breast, a technique called whole-breast radiation.
 EBRT may also be delivered to nearby lymph nodes.
 Some advantages of EBRT for breast cancer patients may include:

-Intensity modulated radiation therapy (IMRT): Advanced software is used to plan a precise dose of radiation to the area where a tumor was removed.
+Intensity modulated radiation therapy is one type of EBRT.
+During IMRT, advanced software is used to plan a precise dose of radiation to the area where a tumor was removed.
 A computer-controlled device called a linear accelerator delivers radiation in sculpted doses that match the 3-D geometrical shape of the target, including concave and complex shapes.

 Advantages of IMRT for breast cancer may include: